IaaS Cloud Scalability

 ---|---|

-Use automation tools for scaling | Ignore security and compliance requirements |
+Monitor performance metrics regularly. | Ignore security and compliance requirements. |

-Choose a provider with global reach | Lock yourself into a single vendor |
+Choose a provider with global scalability options. | Rely on a single provider (vendor lock-in). |

 Accelerate [IaaS] deployment for agile teams with seamless cloud integration.